HappyBluePizza/learn-minecraft/instructions.md

 ## unbelievable! :hushed:
 Minecraft is not completly realistic there is no gravity except for you, sand, and gravel.
 So if you cut down a tree it won't fall and you will need to keep on cutting to get all the wood.

-You can install of even make mods some of the mods you can install are: The Furniture Mod, The Rollercoaster Mod, The Bathroom Mod, and much much much more!
+You can install or even make mods some of the mods you can install are: The Furniture Mod, The Rollercoaster Mod, The Bathroom Mod, and much much much more!

-In minecraft pc there is different stuff the minecraft pe and xbox.
+In minecraft pc there is different stuff then minecraft pe and xbox.
 If you don't know what you have in your pockets click on it or press the number box it's in in your hotbar and it will say.
 (If you kill a rabbit you might get rabbit hind)